Mr. Ivan Seahorn BIO

 In 1993, Seahorn's work was featured in an NBC Nightly News Segment with Tom Brokaw.

-In 1999, Seahorn was selected to serve as a Board Member for the Texas Commission on Volunteerism and Community Service, an organization responsible for awarding 35 million dollars to eligible applicants each year.
+In 1999, Seahorn was selected to serve as a Board Member for the Texas Commission on Mentoring and Community Service, an organization responsible for awarding 35 million dollars to eligible applicants each year.
 Seahorn was appointed to the position by former President George W. Bush, the Governor of Texas.

 In 2003, Seahorn become the first African-American male to travel as a member of the Texas Member Trainers Program after being selected by Governor Rick Perry.